eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

         }
     }

-Try it, by running the following method:
+Try it, by running the following function:

 <!-- try-pre:
     "Determine if `n` is a prime number."